mkdocs/mkdocs/docs/user-guide/deploying-your-docs.md

 !!! warning

-    You should never edit files in your `gh-pages` branch by hand if you're using the `gh-deploy` command because you will lose your work.
+    You should never edit files in your pages repository by hand if you're using the `gh-deploy` command because you will lose your work the next time you run the command.

 ### Organization and User Pages